 - Use shortcodes to insert columns (similar to “magazine” style layouts) in your content areas.

 To learn more about this plugin, visit the plugin page here: WP Edit

 Visual Editor Custom Buttons provides a fast and easy way to add custom buttons to the WordPress Visual Editor.

 With this plugin you can easily add your own custom buttons in the Visual Editor, as well as the HTML Editor.
 You can then add HTML code to the button, either as a wrap (before, after) or as a single block.
 On top of that you can, from within the plugin, set the CSS so you can view the effect of the button directly in the Visual Editor.

 The plugin comes with a large number of ready to use button icons, but you can also add your own.

 For more information, visit the plugin page here: Visual Editor Custom Buttons

 Congratulations!
-Now you know how to enhance your WordPress visual editor with additional features and how to customize the WordPress WYSIWYG editor.
+Now you know how to extend the functionality of your WordPress visual editor with additional features and how to customize the WordPress Visual editor.

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com